Datapolitan-Training/intro-gis-fundamentals/content.md

 ---

-# Selecting Points - Saving Selection
+# Saving Selection
 ![img-center-70](images/select9_box.png)

 ---

-# Selecting Points - Saving Selection
+# Saving Selection

 + If we wanted to reproject the data into a different CRS, we could do that here --